vegardege/vegardege/README.md

 * [Diatonic](https://diatonic.pebblepatch.dev/)
 * [Book Bear](https://bookbear.pebblepatch.dev/)

 I have packages published to PyPI, crates.io, and NPM.
-I don't make any guarantees about maintenance, as these are hobby projects, but feedback or feature requests are welcome.
 All projects are MIT licensed, so feel free to fork or contribute!

 When possible, I make projects available on
 [Pebble Patch](https://pebblepatch.dev).